SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 ..
 TODO Refactor and expand optionals discussion into separate chapter.

+Some functions and methods
-Some functions cannot be guaranteed to always complete execution or produce a useful output.
+cannot be guaranteed to always complete execution or produce a useful output.
-Optionals are often used to represent the absence of a value, but in situations where a function may fail for a number of different reasons, it's often useful to understand what caused the failure, so that your code may respond accordingly.
+Optionals are often used to represent the absence of a value, but when a function fails, it's often useful to understand what caused the failure, so that your code can respond accordingly.

 As an example, consider the task of reading and processing data from a file on disk.
-There are a number of ways that this could fail, including the file not existing at the specified path, the file not having read permissions, or the file not being encoded in a compatible format, Being able to distinguish between these different situations allows a program to resolve and recover from the error, and --- if necessary --- communicate it to the user.
+There are a number of ways that this task can fail, including the file not existing at the specified path, the file not having read permissions, or the file not being encoded in a compatible format.
+Distinguishing among these different situations allows a program to resolve and recover from the error, and --- if necessary --- communicate it to the user.